Covid-19 Health and Safety

 - Guests will be allocated their poncho for the duration of their stay and these will be industrially cleaned after each use.

-- We have an onsite medical team member qualified to administer any necessary first aid to ensure everyone’s safety.
+- We have an onsite medical team member qualified to ensure compliance with the laid health and safety measures as well as administer any necessary medical aid whenever necessary.